jakerobinson761-cpu/arduino-temperature-sensor/README.md

 5. 3-W LED
    - For those readers who hate math, this section is far easier than the last section.
-   - The 3-W LED, despite being an LED, did NOT require a resistor.
+   - The 3-W LED, despite being an LED, did NOT require a resistor (the LED has a built-in constant resistor)
-   - the + goes to the power rail
+   - the + goes to the power rail, which is powered by the battery
-   - the - goes to ground rail
+   - the - goes to collector on the BJT
-   - the S goes to pin 9 (specifically an analog pin so PWM can be used).
+   - the S goes to the power rail, which is bowered by the battery
    - PWM is when the voltage averages between extreme voltages of 0 and 5 V to act as if there were some inbetween value, when in reality there     actually isn't.
 Suppose i=127.5 (50% of the maximum possible value of 255) then the duty cycle (the percentage of time that 5V is sent) is     50%.
 Half the time the arduino sends 0 volts and the other half the arduino sends 5 volts.

+6. BJT
+   - BJT stands for "bipolar junction transistor", and it is needed in this project as the 3-W LED drives far too much current.
+A transistor acts as a       switch: whenever the arduino sends a small current to the base a larger current flows from the collector to the emitter, this powers the 3-W LED.
+   -

 ## Code
 The code (written in C++) can be found in the repository (also below the README.md) titled "code".